aws-neuron/aws-neuron-eks-samples/dp_bert_hf_pretrain/README.md

 * `lib/trn1_dist_ddp.py:generateAppDef`: Path to the Python function used to programmatically create the TorchX AppDef for this job.
 See [lib/trn1_dist_ddp.py](lib/trn1_dist_ddp.py) for additional details.
 * `--name bertcompile`: Name of this TorchX job
 * `--script_args "..."`: Command-line arguments that will be passed to the training script.
 When performing precompilation, it is advised to limit the number of training steps to ~10 as we do here using `--steps_this_run 10`
-* `--nnodes 2`: Number of trn1.32xl nodes required for this job
+* `--nnodes 2`: Number of trn1 nodes required for this job
 * `--nproc_per_node 32`: Number of training processes to run per node
 * `--image $ECR_REPO:bert_pretrain`: The container image to use for the training job
 * `--script dp_bert_large_hf_pretrain_hdf5.py`: Name of the training script to run inside the training container
 * `--bf16 True`: Enable BF16 data type for training
 * `--cacheset bert-large`: A user-specified string used to prefix the Neuron and Transformers caches on shared storage.
 The cacheset can be shared across TorchX jobs but should not be used by jobs that will run concurrently.
 If multiple concurrent jobs share a cacheset, cache corruption could occur.
 * `--precompile True`: Launch the training script using Neuron's `neuron_parallel_compile` tool in order to precompile the graphs
+* `--instance_type trn1.32xlarge`: Specify which type of trn1 instance to use for this job (trn1.32xlarge or trn1n.32xlarge)

 <br/>